wakeasp-inc/CentOS7PHP7/README.md

 If you want to change it, do it by yourself in the VagrantFile.

 The default database root password is "root".

+If you use the window OS ,you can install nfs plugin.

+`vagrant plugin install vagrant-winnfsd`